npm/ifttt-hook-translator/README.md

   ![new recipe](./step1.png)

-5. click "that" and search for "maker". click the M logo
+5. click "this" and search for "maker". click the M logo

   ![search maker](./step2.png)